ecampidoglio/Linker/README.md

 Linker is a _really_ simple web-based URL shortening service.

 ## Background
 When I set out to create a [Pluralsight course](http://bit.ly/ps-cake) about my favorite built tool, [Cake](https://cakebuild.net), I needed a .NET web application for my demos.
-The idea of the course was to take an existing web app and show how to use Cake to create a *build* and *deployment* pipeline for it from scratch.
+The idea behind the course was to take an existing web app and show you how to use Cake to create a *build* and *deployment* pipeline for it from scratch.
 By the end, you'd have a Cake script that can take the application all the way from source code to running software.
 That idea eventually became [*Building and Deploying Applications with Cake*](http://bit.ly/ps-cake), which you can read more about [here](https://megakemp.com/2017/10/20/cake-at-pluralsight/).

-Back to the app.
-Right off the bat, I had three requirements for it:
+Right off the bat, I had three requirements for my demo app:

 1. Be simple
 2. Be realistic